 Before sending the paper and card off to be recycled we compact it using a bailer, which ensures it takes up as little space as possible so that we can transport more at one time, reducing the impact on the environment.

 Any inert waste is transported to our Runfold site where it is recycled through our washing plant.
 The resulting secondary washed aggregates are available for sale.
-Any other non-hazardous waste goes to a local landfill site, which is carefully controlled and monitored.

 We can supply a monthly summary of all the materials that have been successfully recycled by your company.
 These figures will help you demonstrate to your stakeholders that your company cares about the environment.
 You can also use this information to support an application for ISO 14001 certification.